zwcrowley/blackstone/README.md

 <img src="man/figures/README-arrowChart-1.png" width="100%" />

-More functions and visuals will be added to `TheMarkUSA` as needed, be sure to reach out with any ideas for the package or issues!
+More functions and visuals will be added to `TheMarkUSA` package as needed, be sure to reach out with any ideas for the package or issues!